-The systematic weakening of the state’s democratic structure is happening in parallel with the remarkable resurgence of interest in religion, which has become one of the defining global issues of our time and has an inescapable hold over us.
-As the intersection of political and theological thoughts is gaining global momentum, the nature of human sovereignty and its propensity to generate catastrophic violence is escalating.
-The escalation of acts of violence and political maneuvers force us to take a position and to choose sides.
+The systematic weakening of the state’s democratic structure is happening in parallel to a remarkable resurgence of interest in religion, which has become one of the defining global issues of our time and has an inescapable hold over us.
+The intersection of political and theological thought is gaining global momentum, meanwhile the nature of human sovereignty and its propensity to generate catastrophic violence is escalating.
+The escalation of acts of violence and political manoeuvres force us to take a position and to choose sides.
 Nationalism, religion, gender, and race are manipulated by the political elite to divide society and turn people against each other.
 Schism, conflicts, and displacement are more prevalent now than in the last 70 years, while food, information, and goods are produced in larger quantities than at any other moment in human history.

 The 17th century has been formative for our contemporary reality in many ways: Europe’s religious wars ended with the Peace Treaty of Westphalia, which exiled religion from the supreme power.
 Secular sovereignty inverted the monarchical paradigm: the people appropriated the king’s power, turning the sources of political authority upside-down.
 Tolerance “as a government-sanctioned practice” in Europe’s Christian countries was institutionalized at this time.
 The sovereign ruler and the (national) territorial state became the “administrators of tolerance” in the early modern era, and promised to secure peace religious tolerance and freedom.
 However, it also sowed the seeds for the modern grand myth of nationalism and its authoritarian suppression of heterodox movements and accounts.